Therapeutic Assessment with Children

 Deborah J. Tharinger is Professor Emeritus at the University of Texas, a Licensed Psychologist in Austin, TX, and a Founding Member of the Therapeutic Assessment Institute (TAI).

-Dale I. Rudin is a Licensed Psychologist in Austin, TX, and a Founding Member of the TAI.
+Dale I. Rudin is a Licensed Psychologist in Austin, Texas, and a Founding Member of the TAI.
 She currently serves on the Board of Directors of TAI.

-Marita Frackowiak is a Licensed Psychologist in Austin, TX, and a Founding Member of the TAI.
+Marita Frackowiak is a Licensed Psychologist in Austin, Texas, and a Founding Member of the TAI.
 She currently serves on the Board of Directors of TAI.

-Stephen E. Finn is a Licensed Psychologist in Austin, TX and Founder and President of the TAI.
+Stephen E. Finn is a Licensed Psychologist in Austin, Texas, and Founder and President of the TAI.
 He is also Clinical Associate Professor at the University of Texas.

 "No small feat, this book is not only greatly informative about psychological assessment, it is extremely engaging (from the very first words!).
 The authors are methodical about presenting a process that can often seem ‘intuitive,’ helping the reader understand, step-by-step, the process of applying Therapeutic Assessment to children.
 They present a process that is at the same time extremely creative (requiring a great deal of critical thinking) and does not undermine the science behind the assessment process and the psychometric tests utilized within it.
 Perhaps the greatest benefit of this book is the myriad case examples used to illustrate, clearly and engagingly, the different aspects of TA-C."